Creation and formalities

 In the case of secret trusts, the gifts are not fully included or defined in the will but take effect as if they were.
 The principles allow a testator to make a certain disposition without the gift becoming publicly known.

 Secret trusts are usually created when a testator tells someone (eg, a trusted friend or a solicitor) that they wish to pass property to them to hold on trust for an intended beneficiary.
 The property would then pass to the intended beneficiary on the testator’s death, even if there is no mention of the bequest in the will.
 There must be evidence that at the time of creation, the testator intended to impose a legally binding obligation and that the trustee had agreed to be a trustee from the outset.

 If the will refers to another document in defining a trust, the document will become incorporated into the will.
 As a result, the trusts will be treated as if set out in the will, irrespective of the testator’s intention to create a secret trust.
 Therefore, the advantage of secrecy will be lost.

 There are two types of secret trusts – fully secret and half-secret trusts and the differences are discussed below.

 Fully secret trusts

-If the testator discloses to the legatee the fact that he is to hold the legacy on trust, but fails to inform him of the terms of that trust, then the trustee will hold on resulting trust for the estate.
+If the testator discloses to the beneficiary named in the will that he is to hold the legacy on trust, but fails to inform him of the terms of that trust, the trustee will hold the property on resulting trust for the estate.

-After the wish to create a trust is communicated, on his part the trustee has to accept a secret trust and he may do so by express words or by silent acquiescing in it.
+After the wish to create a trust is communicated, the trustee has to accept a secret trust and they may do so by express words or by silent acquiescing in it.

-In case the trustee renounces or dies before the testator, the trust cannot operate.
+If the trustee renounces or dies before the testator, the fully secret trust cannot operate.